 Bites and infestations from insects and animals can cause mild to serious reactions.
-The skin experts at Trillium Creek Dermatology & Surgery Center can diagnose and treat a wide range of bites and infestations, some of which require prolonged treatment with specialized medications to ensure eradication.
+The skin experts at Trillium Creek Dermatology can diagnose and treat a wide range of bites and infestations, some of which require prolonged treatment with specialized medications to ensure eradication.
+We are serving the following communities and those surrounding: Wooster, Wadsworth, Medina, Brunswick, Strongsville, and Hinkley.

 Bites from the black widow spider and the brown recluse spider cause, while rare, can be very serious.
 The bites themselves can be painful, and other symptoms can include abdominal pain, muscle cramping, headache, nausea, and vomiting.